house is occupied. I ask you to go and never come back."

 resistance.
 As the father's resolve is increasingly tested,

-the children develop their own set of responses, which also plays as a microcosm of the conflict at large – the older daughter becomes a
+the children develop their own set of responses, which also play out as a microcosm of the conflict at large – the older daughter becomes a

 spy, sneaking upstairs and hiding in a wardrobe to eavesdrop